 The amount of Program assistance to a homebuyer toward purchase of a home shall not exceed the maximum HOME subsidy limit for Sponsor's County per bedroom as designated by Section 221(d)(3) and shall never exceed more than 49% of the total indebtedness, regardless of source of funds.
 The amount of the HOME loan may not exceed the amount of the primary mortgage.
 See Attachment C. Any approved "grant" amount for lead-based paint evaluation and reduction activities or for relocation assistance, as well as activity delivery, shall be included in this amount, but will not be a part of the loan.
-For Programs funded with 2006 or 2008/2011 CalHome funds, the maximum assistance to a homebuyer toward purchase of a home will not exceed \$40,000 or \$60,000 respectively, which includes activity delivery.
+For Programs funded with 2010 CalHome funds, the maximum assistance to a homebuyer toward purchase of a home will not exceed \$60,000, which includes activity delivery.